erique/playsid.library/README.txt

 reSID provides an accurate, cycle exact emulation of both the 6581 and the 8580 SID chips, with filter support.

-The emulated SID chip is updated at 200 Hz.
-This should allow double speed SID tunes to work acceptably, possibly also quad speed ones.
-A normal SID tune is usually updated at 50 Hz, a double speed tune once at 100 Hz ms, and so forth.
+reSID is very heavy on the CPU.
+Depending on the tune, it will use about half of the available CPU power on an A1200 with a 50MHz 68060.
+An FPU is not required.

 Samples will not be heard.
 This is because the samples have typically had some special handling in SID players and emulators.
 The playsid.library sample handling is not usable with reSID.

-reSID is very heavy on the CPU.
-I measured CPU usage of 50-80% on an A1200 with a 50MHz 68060, depending on the tune.
-An FPU is not required.
+Multispeed tunes are supported, as well as stereo SIDs (2SIDs).
+A 50MHz 68060 can play most of these with filters enabled.

 Sometimes the sound output may be noisy.
 This is sampling noise, result of the reSID "fast sampling" method.
 A few other sampling modes are also available to reduce the noise.
 These are heavier and may not run on a 50 MHz 68060.
+The "Oversample 2x" should be fine with 50 MHz.

 If the tune being played and/or the chosen sampling mode is too heavy, data will be skipped to avoid slowing down the system too much.